Your questions, answered

 On average, a 5 ounce glass of dry wine contains about 125 calories and 3-5 grams of carbohydrate.
 If the wine is much sweeter in style it could be around 250 calories per glass and 12-16 grams carbohydrate.

 Chateau Grand Traverse is proud to support local and non-profit organizations on an annual basis.
 Due to the overwhelming amount of donation requests received, we are unable to give to each event or organization.
-If you are looking for a donation, please fill out this Donation Request Form and return to the winery with a formal request at least one month before the event date.
+If you are looking for a donation, please fill out this Donation Request Form (PDF) and return to the winery with a formal request at least one month before the event date.
 You can fax or mail the form, or email to firstname.lastname@example.org.
+For more information about donations, please click here.
 Thank you for thinking of us!